 Kathryn R. O’Day, LCSW, has dedicated her career to ensuring thousands of American children are flourishing in strong, healthy families.
-In Kate's six years as Gateway’s CEO, more than 800 children have achieved safe, stable permanency.
+In Kate's seven years as Gateway’s CEO, more than 800 children have achieved safe, stable permanency.
 This is a snapshot of what Kate O’Day has accomplished for more than 40 years as a game changer for children and families.

 Kate has extensive public and private-sector experience championing positive change for children across the southeast.
 Before her tenure at Gateway – Birmingham, Alabama’s first and oldest social services agency – Kate served as the State of Tennessee’s Commissioner of Children’s Services, as well as CEO of Child & Family Tennessee and VP of Children’s Home Society of Florida.

 - Florida: In Florida, Kate was charged with the responsibility to bring organizations together to respond to the first request for proposals for a Lead Agency (that eventually became Community Based Care organizations).
 She cowrote and led the negotiations for the first contract for community-based services in Daytona Beach, Florida.

 - Tennessee: In Tennessee, O’Day served Governor Bill Haslam as the State of Tennessee’s Commissioner of Children’s Services.
 In this role, O’Day led efforts to expand foster care services to youth up to age 21 and implemented data-driven life-safety initiatives.
 O’Day also made major reforms to the state’s youth development centers, courageously closing those that were utilizing outdated methods from the adult correctional system.
 Through her experiences in the nonprofit and public sectors, O’Day brings needed perspective, abilities and clinical expertise to Alabama.